 - Add your cold butter pieces to the dry ingredients and pulse the food processor to cut the butter into the flour.
 Your mixture should look like fine crumbs.

-- Finally, with the machine running, add the buttermilk slowly through the chute of the food processor.
+- Combine the egg and buttermilk.
+With the machine running, add the buttermilk mixture slowly through the chute of the food processor.
 Keep processing until the dough just comes together in a ball.
 You may need to add a bit more buttermilk to make it all come together if your mixture is too dry.

 - Turn your dough out onto a floured surface.
 The dough will be quite sticky, so use a rubber spatula for this, rather than your hands.
 I speak from experience here.
 Sprinkle a bit more flour over the dough and on your hands, and work the dough for a few turns until it comes together.
 Use your hands to pat the dough out until it’s about 3 cm thick.
 Use a 6cm fluted round cutter to cut out your scones and place them on your baking tray.
 You’ll likely have to reform the scraps a couple of times.
 You should be able to get 8 scones.